HarveyAland/auzre-monitoring-remediation/README.md

 - **Runbooks** (PowerShell + Bash)
 - **Azure Monitor** for metrics and log-based alerts
 - **Logic App** for alert-driven notifications/workflows
 - **IAM** all identity access management was configured via the console, for this deployment there was minimal IAM setup needed.

+Please see folder attached with all Bicep files - [Bicep Files](https://github.com/HarveyAland/auzre-monitoring-remediation/tree/main/bicep%20files):

 ---
 ## Automation